xat/contao-rpc/README.md

 We have a basic GUI which uses contao-rpc.
 You can check it out [here](http://xat.github.com/contao-rpc-example/).

+## Compatibility

+contao-rpc has been tested with Contao 3.0.x, 3.1.x and 3.2.x.

 ## Use Cases

 * Building any kind of Frontend GUI using Contao as Backend.
 E.g.: Native mobile Apps, JavaScript Apps, Flash Apps, Java Apps,....